guillemdelgado/mcv-m5/README.md

 ## Final report
-The final report details and summaries the work done weekly in the project.
+The final report details and summaries the work done weekly in the project can be found [here](https://www.overleaf.com/read/xhmmbwjhbnpr).

 ## Weekly papers
-- Overleaf document for Week 1 (T.B.A.)
+- Overleaf document for Week 1 N/A
 - Overleaf document for Week 2 (T.B.A.)
 - Overleaf document for Week 3 (T.B.A.)
 - Overleaf document for Week 4 (T.B.A.)